withastro/roadmap/active-rfcs/0000-finalize-head-body.md

 # Alternatives

 - Forcing that a user includes `<html>`, `<body>` and `<head>` elements in the final page output.
-This could be explored as an optional lint rule, however there is not currently consensus around this idea and also there is no known objective value in this from a compiler or runtime standpoint.
+This could be explored more, however there is not currently consensus around this idea and also there is no known reason to tackle this as a part of this RFC.
 If this is desired, it should be considered a seperate feature request and out of scope from this RFC.

 # Adoption strategy